HusnaAhmed011/firstrepo/README.md

 # firstrepo
-This is my first git reAApository
+This is my first git repository
 Author - Husna Firdos